-SUNY New Paltz’s first-ever Peer Instructional Design Teaching Mentors (email them!)
+SUNY New Paltz’s Peer Instructional Design Teaching Mentors (email them!)

 Providing Feedback on Writing Assignments across the Disciplines with Jackie George, Nikki Wilson & Rachel Rigolino

 Accessibility info: SUNY Accessibility Week programming recordings on our YouTube channel has a lot of “point and click” workshops for you to review: recordings here.

 TIPS FROM OUR FACULTY

 Autumn Joy Florencio-Wain (School of Education, SUNY NP) shared her Group Discussion/Project form.